simay-uygur/Movie-Break-Project-Demo/README.md

 Week 1: We worked on the GUI design and the GUI methods with Emiralp.
 Even though we had to make changes afterwards, we finished most of it in the first week.
 Week 2: We spent some time understanding the other classes and then started helping others.
 I usually worked on chat with Perhat.

+Everybody came every time we meet for writing the code.

 How to execute: You should run the Welcome class to start the application and the dependencies are firebase and javafx.
 All infos are in moduleinfo class